Roosterbear/funny-verbs/README.md

 == I'm working on it ==

-I had the idea of make funny the way to learn verbs, since my children was trying to learn verbs in english because the high-school.
+I had the idea of make a funny way to learn verbs, since my children was trying to learn verbs in english because the high-school.